raphavtorres/documentation/django/django_docs.md

 ![Exemple](https://github.com/raphavtorres/documentation/blob/main/global/images/test_folders.png)
 <br>

-Create a `.coveragerc.txt` in the root of your project And paste this code, to omit files that shouldn't be tested
+Create a `.coveragerc` in the root of your project
+And paste this code, to omit files that shouldn't be tested
 ```text
 [run]